Skip to main content

 Your employer is used for only a single thing on your credit report – to identify you.
 Your employer has the same function on your credit report as your name and address.
 It’s for identification purposes only.
 Where you work, your job title, or how long you’ve worked there have zero impact on your credit score.
 Similarly, your salary has no real impact on your credit score.

 You can have a good or bad credit score, no matter how much money you earn.
-Remember that credit score is a measure of how good you are at paying back your debts on time, consistently, and not overextending yourself.
+Remember that a credit score is a measure of how good you are at paying back your debts on time, consistently, and not overextending yourself.
 It has nothing to do with how much money you make.
 Rich folks can still make bad money decisions and end up with a bad score.
-Likewise, low income earners can make good decisions and have a great score.
+Likewise, low-income earners can make good decisions and have a great score.

 One caveat worth mentioning is that while your income won’t affect your credit score, it could impact your ability to borrow money.
 Banks tend to evaluate your salary when determining how much money you can afford to borrow.
 Your income levels are directly tied to your ability to repay the loan amount.
 However, that’s different from your actual credit score.